Entanglement and separability in continuum Rokhsar-Kivelson states

 This paper is organized as follows.
-In Section \ref{S:QLT}, we review key concepts for Lifshitz theories, and in particular the RK property of their groundstates.
+We begin in Section \ref{S:RK} with some background on (continuum) RK states, and study their reduced density matrices.
+We then prove the separability of the reduced density matrix of two disconnected subsystems for continuum RK wavefunctional.
+In Section \ref{S:QLT}, we review key concepts for Lifshitz theories, and in particular the RK structure of their groundstates.
 We introduce in Section \ref{S:mass} a massive deformation preserving the RK property of the Lifshitz groundstate, and then proceed to study this model in $1+1$ dimensions.
 We present our results on correlations and entanglement properties of the (massive) theory.
-We find that Cluster Decomposition, violated in the massless case, is restored by the regulating mass.
+We find that cluster decomposition, violated in the massless case, is restored by the regulating mass.
 Along the way, aside from Rényi entropies and mutual information, we compute other entanglement-related quantities: the capacity of entanglement, the entropic $c$-function, and the sharp limit coefficient of corner entanglement.
-Our results on the positive-field version of the massless Lifshitz theory are presented in \ref{S:positive}, where we also discuss its relation to Motzkin and Fredkin spin chains and results in the literature.
-Section \ref{S:singular} is devoted to a non-Gaussian deformation of Lifshitz theory for which the groundstate is described by $SL(2,\mathbb{R})$-conformal quantum mechanics.
-As we shall see, this deformation preserves the conformal spatial symmetry of the groundstate, and constrains the form of the correlators and Rényi entropies.
+Our results on the positive-field version of the massless Lifshitz theory are presented in Section \ref{S:positive}, where we discuss its relation to Motzkin and Fredkin spin chains and results in the literature.
 We conclude in Section \ref{S:conclu} with a summary of our main results, and give an outlook on future study.
-Derivation via the replica trick of the Rényi entropy formula for Lifshitz theories can be found in Appendix \ref{A:replica_trick}.
-We prove in Appendix \ref{A:separability} the separability of the reduced density matrix of two disconnected subsystems.
-Finally, Appendix \ref{A:moment_nu} completes Section \ref{S:singular}, and this paper.
+Appendix \ref{S:singular} is devoted to a non-Gaussian deformation of Lifshitz theory for which the groundstate is described by $SL(2,\mathbb{R})$-conformal quantum mechanics.
+This deformation preserves the conformal spatial symmetry of the groundstate, and constrains the form of the correlators and Rényi entropies.
+Finally, Appendix \ref{A:capacity} contains our results on the capacity of entanglement.